 6. CANCELLATION BY YOU

 You may cancel your confirmed booking at any time before departure.
 You may also transfer your booking as referred to below.
-Should you need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing sent by recorded or special delivery or by e-mail.
-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+Should you need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us by telephone.
+We may then ask you to put your cancellation in writing to us, which can be done by either email or post.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable:

 Cancellation received by us: Cancellation Charge

 a) more than 28 days before travel: Loss of deposit

 b) between 27 - 16 days before travel: 60% or deposit if greater